jsoref/pdns/pdns/recursordist/docs/settings.rst

 ----------------------------
 .. versionadded:: 4.2.0

--  Comma separated list of domain-names
+-  Comma-separated list of domain names
 -  Default: (empty)

 When an authoritative server does not answer a query or sends a reply the recursor does not like, it is throttled.